angelhof/angelhof.github.io/teaching/spring-2026-cs134/assignment1.md

 <p>
     The code we give you runs the workers as threads within a single UNIX process, and can exploit multiple cores on a single machine.
-For simplicity, all projects will use unix sockets (think using a file as a network connection), limiting running all components of our system to the same computer, but some modifications could be done in order to run the workers on multiple machines communicating over a network.
+For simplicity, all projects will use unix sockets (think using a file as a network connection), restricting all components of our system to run on the same computer, but some modifications could be done in order to run the workers on multiple machines communicating over a network.
 The RPCs would have to use TCP rather than UNIX-domain sockets; there would need to be a way to start